St George Hospital (Sydney): St George Hospital School

 The Department of Education and Training operates a school within the hospital, known as St George Hospital School.
 The school is operated as part of the Botany Bay Network of schools within the Sydney Region.

 In terms of facilities, the school uses a single classroom to deliver teaching, but less formal teaching does occur elsewhere according to the needs of the students.

-RPA Hospital School provides for the educational needs of school-age children and teenagers while they are short term or long term patients at the hospital.
+St George Hospital School provides for the educational needs of school-age children and teenagers while they are short term or long term patients at the hospital.
 In 2009, there were 703 students enrolled in the school at various times during the year, with the majority of those students staying for less than 3 days.
 All grades are provided for, from Kindergarten to Year 12, according to the syllabi produced by the Board of Studies.
 Students undertake exams, just as they would at their home schools, including the NAPLAN testing, School Certificate and Higher School Certificate.
 The school works closely with the Child and Adolescent Mental Health Service at the hospital in supporting the transition of students to the school and to the hospital.